ruizhang84/Android-team/Project1/ProjectPlan.md

 # **Project Plan Document -- Team 54**

 ##1 Introduction
-This project "Average Sentence Length" aims to create a tool that helps students to keep track of the average number of words per sentence in their essays, which also helps them to follow a perfect writing style.
+The project "Average Sentence Length" aims to create a tool that helps students keep track of the average number of words per sentence in their essays, which also helps them to follow a perfect writing style.

-The software that we are going to build to solve this purpose is a command line Java based tool that can be used by all students who have no technical background to students who have self-sufficient programming knowledge.
-A documentation will also be provided on how to use this tool so that everyone who uses it can understand how it works.
-There are some situations which may lead to error conditions which may be indicated to the students by producing some friendly error messages if something goes wrong.
+In order to accomplish this task, our team will build a command line based Java tool.
+This tool shall be simple to use regardless of the technical proficiency of the student - from the novice to those more technically adept.
+We plan to indicate any error conditions to the end user via friendly error messages.
+Finally, documentation will be provided on how to use the tool.

 ##2 Process Description
 ###2.1 Project Life cycle
-We adopt Waterfall model in our software development process.
-The life cycles of this project include Requirement Gathering and Analysis, System Design, Implementation, Testing and Maintenance.
+We have adopted a Waterfall model for our software development process.
+The life cycles of this project include Requirements Gathering and Analysis, System Design, Implementation, Testing and Maintenance.

 ###2.2 Process Activities
-####2.2.1 *Requirement Gathering and Analysis*:
+####2.2.1 *Requirements Gathering and Analysis*:
-In this phase all possible requirements of the system to be developed are base lined and documented in a requirement Specification document.
+In this phase all possible requirements of the system to be developed are baselined and documented in a Requirement Specification document.

 ##### *Activities Performed:*
-- The software development team requests for meeting with Lauren, to understand the requirements.
+- The software development team requests for a meeting with Lauren in order to understand the requirements.
 - Lauren explains the software tool that she wants the team to develop.
 - Project plan is created used to guide both project execution and project control.